 You will lose two features when you convert to a business profile, however:

 - The ability to make your posts private

-The reasons for operating an Instagram account are usually very different for a business than they are for an individual – even a soletrepreneur.
+The reasons for operating an Instagram account are usually very different for a business than they are for an individual – even a solopreneur.
 You use your personal Instagram account to show aspects of your life to your friends and family.
-A business runs its Instagram account to help build an audience, and hopefully gain customers.
+A business runs its Instagram account to help build an audience and hopefully gain customers.
 If you are in business, you might still want to operate a personal account for your non-business activities.